 Turtle Bay Cove

 When in Manchioneal, look out for a Kingdom Hall of Jehovah’s Witnesses branch on the left.
 Immediately after passing this church you will see a tiny unpaved road next to it, not much bigger than a car’s width but expected to function as a two lane road.
 There’s a sign visible from the main road which will let you know you’re taking the correct turn to Turtle Bay.
 Drive until the end of the road.
 You’ll encounter some houses and a grassy expanse.
 Park there and meet up with Pele who will guide you along the short path to the cove after paying the admission fee of JM$600 per visitor.
 The area is maintained by Pele, a resident of the community.
-You can reach him via telephone at (876) 880-1325 to book ahead of you’d like, but just showing up like we did is okay too.
+You can reach him via telephone at (876) 303-0214 to book ahead if you’d like, but just showing up like we did is okay too.
 Pele has big plans for Turtle Bay Cove including putting the revenue from admission fees into development plans like restrooms and more seating.
 I was blown away by Turtle Bay.
 It doesn’t look like any other place I’ve seen in Jamaica.

 My travel partner and I had this beautiful expanse to ourselves because we visited at about 11 am.
 Most day-trippers from Kingston wouldn’t arrive until about 1pm or later, and in fact, when we were leaving at 1pm, people started to trickle in.
 Pele kept us entertained with music from his sound system as we admired the mesmerizing crystal clear water and tiny colourful schools of curious fishes which scurried about our feet.
 There were dozens of tiny crabs milling about the craggy rocks, so take care not to get pinched.
 Pele keeps the water clean with some nets at the entrance to the cove that traps all debris and keeps large fish out, so the water in Turtle Bay Cove was a delight to swim in.
 Of note, the water level varies considerably during the day depending on the tide so take care.
 The water was no deeper than waist deep during my visit but gets up to 10 feet high during high tide.
 Also, Pele pointed out that this is the only place in Jamaica where the sea forms a waterfall.
 As the tide comes in and the waves crash over the rocks, it forms a temporary waterfall into Turtle Bay Cove– truly an interesting place.